Nabellaleen/dosye/readme.md

 DOSYE - File Server
 ===================

-A little webserver to store and manage some files
+A little webserver in Python3 to store and manage some files

 Docker - The easy way
 ---------------------